SR University

-SR University is an Indian private university located in Hyderabad, Telangana, established in 2020 under the purview of Sri Rajeshwara Educational Society (SREC).
+SR University is an Indian private university located at Warangal in Telangana, established in 2020 under the purview of Sri Rajeshwara Educational Society (SREC).
+It is a state private university recognized under the Telangana Private Universities Act and granted recognition under Section 2(f) of the UGC Act in India.

 History

 SREC was established in 2002 and is sponsored by the SR Educational Society.
-The institution has been ranked Number 91 in NIRF Engineering ranking category and 1st rank in self-financed private institutions in India by All India ranking for institutions innovation by MHRD.
-SR Engineering College has been given the status of private University by the State of Telangana and then named SR University.
+The institution has been ranked Number 91 in NIRF Engineering ranking category and 1st rank in self-financed private institutions in India by All India ranking for institutions innovation by Ministry of Education.

 Campus

 The SR University campus is located in Ananthasagar village of Hasanparthy Mandal near Hanamkonda, Telangana, India.
-It is in 150 acres, with both separate hostel facilities for boys and girls.
+It is in 170 acres, with both separate hostel facilities for boys and girls.
 There is a huge central library along with Indias largest Technology Business Incubator (TBI) in tier 2 cities.

 Schools

 SR University offers six schools & ten centers. with Bachelors, Masters, Doctoral programs in the following specialization with the approval of Government of India, Government of Telangana.